Skip to content

 • Namespace Mixing: Supports cross-namespace queries, enabling correlation analysis across different data types

-• Serial Execution: Subqueries execute first, and their results are used for the main query's filtering
+• Serial Execution: Subqueries execute first, and their results are used for filtering the main query

-• Array Results: Subquery results are encapsulated as arrays, so only IN and NOT IN operators are supported
+• Array Results: Subquery results are encapsulated as arrays, therefore only IN and NOT IN operators are supported

 Take a typical WHERE subquery as an example: